PECOS-packages/PECOS/docs/development/STABILIZER_CODE_ARCHITECTURE.md

 # Stabilizer Code Architecture

 This document describes the architecture of the stabilizer code types in `pecos-qec` and how they relate to the Pauli algebra types in `pecos-core` and `pecos-quantum`.
+For the broader operator type system (Cliffords, unitaries, channels, `Op`), see [Operator Type System Architecture](OPERATOR_TYPE_SYSTEM.md).

 ## Type Hierarchy